ascend4/ascend4/A4SQP.md

 ## Problem View Skeleton

+A4SQP currently uses an ASCEND-native `struct A4SqpView` populated from `slv_system_t`.
+It stores variable and relation pointers, solver indices, physical and scaled values/bounds, objective data, Jacobian sparsity and values, scales, and evaluation-error counters.

-A4SQP should use one internal problem representation for both ASCEND and standalone test problems.
-The ASCEND adapter and future C ABI should populate the same structure.
+The future standalone ABI should still use one internal problem representation for both ASCEND and standalone callers, but the current `A4SqpView` is not yet a solver-neutral callback view.
+The skeleton below is therefore a future ABI/core shape, not the structure currently compiled in `a4sqp_view.h`.

 At a high level: